Nom Nom logo

 Probiotic_Pourover.jpg

-Providing the very best in pet health for your family members means more than simply formulating the most nutritionally-balanced recipes and products — it means testing and improving on science.
+Providing the very best in pet health for your family members means more than formulating nutritionally-balanced recipes and products — it means testing and improving on science.
 Toward that goal, a randomized controlled trial was completed.
 These trials are the gold standard of the scientific community.
 The results have recently been published in Animal Microbiome, a journal which focuses exclusively on animal microbiome studies.

 Don’t want to dig too deep into the scientific details?
 Click here to skip to the findings.
 Otherwise, keep on reading to find out more!